calmlow/12clabs-wip/README.md

 * 5.2 From the BPEL add a call activity and call the Subprocess

-* 5.2.1 Setup the call with the CashRegisterID as input and
+* 5.2.1 Setup the call with the CashRegisterID as input and *SubprocessResponseValue* for storing the response

 ### 5.3 Questions

 * 5.3.1 Does subprocesses exist in 11g?
 * 5.3.2 What are good scenarios to use subprocesses?
-* 5.3.3 What is implied when you not check Copy of checkbox?
+* 5.3.3 What is implied when you _not_ check "Copy By Value" checkbox?

 ## 6.0 (Extra) WriteAccountStatement - Add the FlowN Activity and a DB Write Adapter